PiAndArduinoGuy/deployments/README.md

 * Internet capabilities
 * An SD card at least 4 GB in size
 #### Installing Security Camera (Required if implementing [this blog](here-is-link))
+The code that gets deployed as a service exists in the repository [security_camera_microservice](https://github.com/PiAndArduinoGuy/security_camera_microservice)
 1. Follow the steps to install the Raspberry Pi OS.
 2. Replace the IP address of the *[security_camera_microservice]* host with the IP address of your Raspberry Pi in the hosts.ini file.
 3. Next open a terminal on your local machine and *cd* to this project, execute *ansible-playbook deploy_and_start_security_camera_micro_service.yml -i ../hosts.ini*.
 4. If you have a 3D printer then you can print the enclosure designed for the security camera, the STL files are available in the directory artifacts/other/enclosures

 #### Installing the Hardware Security Controller and Alerter (Required if implementing [this blog](here-is-link))
+The code that gets deployed as services exist in the repositories [alerter](https://github.com/PiAndArduinoGuy/alerter) and [hardware_security_camera](https://github.com/PiAndArduinoGuy/hardware_security_controller)
 1. Follow the steps to install the Raspberry Pi OS.
 2. Replace the IP address of the *[alerter]* and *[hardware-security-controller]* host with the IP address of your Raspberry Pi in the hosts.ini file.
 3. Next open a terminal on your local machine and *cd* to this project, execute *ansible-playbook deploy_and_start_hardware_security_controller.yml -i ../hosts.ini*.